OluwadareLab/HiCForecast/README.md

 [https://zenodo.org/records/14531696/files/processed_data.npy.zip?download=1](https://zenodo.org/records/14531696/files/processed_data.npy.zip?download=1)

 ### Step 2: Train
-To train the HiCForecast model follow these steps:
+To train the HiCForecast model, follow these steps:
 1. Preprocess HiC data following the *Data Preprocessing* steps.
-2. Run `python3 train.py` with the following arguments:
+2. Run `torchrun --nproc_per_node=1 --master_port=4321 train.py` with the following arguments:
     * `--epoch`: The number of epochs to train the model for.
     * `--max_HiC`: The normalization constant.
 The data is cut off at this maximum value and divided by it to normalize into the range [0, 1].
 HiCForecast default is 300.
     * `--patch_size`: The size of the patches to be used by the model.
 HiCForecast default is 64.